About Positive Steps Fertility

 - Affordable treatment options and flexible financing plans.

-It begins with offering top-quality Fertility Diagnostic testing
+Understanding infertility begins with offering advanced Fertility Diagnostic Testing

 We start our journey together by listening to patients explain their wants and needs.
 Then we complete a thorough exam to determine the cause of infertility.